-Water pumps are responsible for heating and cooling in buildings, treating and distributing water, and generating power, that are often overlooked in conversations around smart or sustainable cities.
+Water pumps are responsible for heating and cooling buildings, treating and distributing water, and generating power, which are often overlooked in conversations around smart or sustainable cities.

-Water and energy are fundamental components for all human needs and they are co-related.
-Just how producing energy consumes water, treating and distributing water also requires energy.
+Water and energy are fundamental components of all human needs and they are co-related.
+Just as producing energy consumes water, treating and distributing water also requires energy.
 Water is used in all phases of energy production and electricity generation for various purposes at different stages.
 Energy is required to extract, convey, and deliver water for diverse human uses, and then again to treat wastewater prior to their return to the environment.
 Several current trends are further increasing the urgency to address the water-energy nexus in an integrated and proactive way.
 First, climate change has already begun to affect precipitation and temperature patterns across the world.
-Second, world’s population is rapidly increasing and so is the urbanization which creates differentiated and heavy loads at different usage points.
-Third, the introduction of new technologies in the energy and the water domains could shift water and energy demands.
-Finally, developments in policies addressing water rights and water impacts of energy production are introducing additional incentives and challenges for decision making.
+Second, the world’s population is rapidly increasing and so is urbanization which creates differentiated and heavy loads at different usage points.
+Third, the introduction of new technologies in the energy and water domains could shift water and energy demands.
+Finally, developments in policies addressing water rights and water impacts of energy production are introducing additional incentives and challenges for decision-making.

 Pumps running on Renewable-energy

-As the world envisions to move towards a greener economy, it is critical that we all start working towards a sustainable plan that would jumpstart the future.
-To address the growing energy needs and to reduce carbon emission, the Indian government has reimagined the national energy supply and demand management with a higher focus on solar.
+As the world envisions moving towards a greener economy, it is critical that we all start working towards a sustainable plan that would jumpstart the future.
+To address the growing energy needs and reduce carbon emissions, the Indian government has reimagined the national energy supply and demand management with a higher focus on solar.
 This was evident in the recent Union budget; several incentives and schemes were introduced for farmers.
-The government has set a goal to reduce its current dependency on fossil fuel by 40%, which highlights the commitments made in solar energy as a source for the long-term.
+The government has set a goal to reduce its current dependency on fossil fuels by 40%, which highlights the commitments made to solar energy as a source for the long term.

 Considering India’s tropical nature, solar pumps can be employed to provide a reliable water supply for irrigation, drinking water and ancillary activities in such remote locations.
 Dependence on grid-based electricity consumption can be brought down with the intervention of solar pumps, inadvertently leading to a sustainable option for the farmers and rural communities across the country.
 This shift ensures in an increase in sustainability while improving cost and operational efficiency.
 Technology driven solar solutions ensure that farmers can operate these pumps without frequent downtime or maintenance requirements.
 With the right backup systems the farmer can use the energy for other purposes like lighting, cold storage etc., when the field doesn’t require water and hence the pumps need not run.

-Innovative technologies have been making positive strides in the water industry – augmenting the existing water infrastructure as well as contributing in improving the water accessibility and recycling while simultaneously reducing consumption and wastage.
+Innovative technologies have been making positive strides in the water industry – augmenting the existing water infrastructure as well as contributing to improving water accessibility and recycling while simultaneously reducing consumption and wastage.

 By deploying smart pumps, it becomes easier to understand the specific water requirement and thus save this critical resource water.
-In the agricultural sector, an IoT enabled pump can give farmers full control to operate the entire system from his mobile phone – set the quantity of water to be pumped and time of watering his field and also get a real-time report of the critical health parameters of the pump system.
+In the agricultural sector, an IoT-enabled pump can give farmers full control to operate the entire system from their mobile phones – set the quantity of water to be pumped and the time of watering their field and also get a real-time report of the critical health parameters of the pump system.

-For example, KSB Pumps with intelligent and smart technology has acted as a change agent.
-The solution enables real-time monitoring, remote control, system optimization, fault prediction and preventive maintenance to achieve highest level of performance and savings both in cost and energy.
+For example, KSB Pumps with intelligent and smart technology have acted as a change agent.
+The solution enables real-time monitoring, remote control, system optimization, fault prediction, and preventive maintenance to achieve the highest level of performance and savings both in cost and energy.
 These smart pumps automate, understand the specific water requirement, optimize the entire system and thus save this critical resource.

 Creating a circular economy

-In order to utilize water efficiently, there need to be shift from a linear ‘use and dispose’ approach to a circular ‘use, treat and reuse’ approach.
+In order to utilize water efficiently, there needs to be a shift from a linear ‘use and dispose of’ approach to a circular ‘use, treat and reuse’ approach.
 Water can be reused several times before it reaches its destination.
 For example, water used in showers and kitchens can be reused to water plants or wash cars thereby reducing freshwater usage.

 Adoption of intelligent water solutions is leading us to use water efficiently, with a greater focus to avoid overusing water and energy.